 It then wasn’t until the First World War in 1914 that it took a practical turn to help medics treating field wounds.
 HOCl was used to irrigate the wounds where it was noted soldiers healed in half the time as those who didn’t have the same opportunity.

 Fast forward to today and we now see Hypochlorous Acid ,HOCl, produced on a mass scale with stability issues a thing of the past.
-Previously HOCl solution would only be stable for around 1-2 hours before turning back into salt-water.
-HOCl from Monarch Chemicals , however, has a shelf-life of up to 24 months with nothing new added – just improved stabilisation during the manufacturing process.
+Previously HOCl solution would only be stable for around 1-2 hours before turning back into salt-water, however, new technology has helped develop HOCl with a shelf-life of up to 24 months with nothing new added – just improved stabilisation during the manufacturing process.

 How does hypochlorous acid work?